 Through sharing recipes such a homemade hamburger helper, one pan broccoli chicken alfredo, and taco pasta (more where those came from, too!), I’ve discovered that you guys love one pan pasta recipes.
 And why wouldn’t you?
 I love them too.
 Who wants to make two pans and a strainer dirty just for a good pasta dinner?

-If you don’t have asparagus or it’s not in season, this is also great with mushrooms, fresh green beans, or even Brussels sprouts.
+If you don’t have asparagus or it’s not in season, this dish is also great with mushrooms, fresh green beans, or even Brussels sprouts.

-If you’re using mushrooms or Brussels sprouts, I’d recommend sautéing them with the sausage and then removing them from the pan (you can take the sausage out too) and keeping them covered with foil in a bowl.
+If you’re using mushrooms or Brussels sprouts, I recommend sautéing them with the sausage and then removing them from the pan (you can take the sausage out too) and keeping them covered with foil in a bowl.
 When the pasta finishes cooking, stir them back in.
 This will prevent them from completely overcooking.

-The green beans should cook in a similar amount of time as the asparagus if you like green beans crisp (I do!) but if you like them softer, add them in right away when you add the pasta so they have more cooking time.
+The green beans will cook in a similar amount of time as the asparagus if you like green beans crisp (I do!) but if you like them softer, add them in right away when you add the pasta so they have more cooking time.

 Tip: Make this dairy free by leaving out the cheese!

 - 1 pound (16 oz) ground turkey sausage

 - 1/2 cup small diced yellow onion (about 1 small yellow onion)